zintronia/socials-automation/readme.md

 * **AI Training on Your Brand**: Let users upload previous posts to fine-tune generation
 * **Multilingual + Multicultural Tone**: Not just language support but regional tone adaptation

----

-## ✅ Summary

-You've now positioned your platform as an intelligent, context-aware **end-to-end AI marketing assistant**, not just a social scheduler.
-These added features—especially **multi-source context input**, **platform-tailored generation**, and **instructional control UI**—significantly differentiate you from current players like Okoya, Hootsuite, or Jasper.

-Let me know if you want a **revised database schema** or **UI wireframes** next.